hydrotian/hydrotian.github.io/_pages/homepage.md

   - /home/
   - /home.html
 ---
+### Jan.
+2024
+- Give a [talk](https://simhydro.com/slides/2024-Interface-PHmeeting.html) about our IBT work (presented on AGU) on the InteRFACE permafrost hydrology meeting.

 ### Dec.
 2023
 - Met so many old and new friends in [AGU23](https://www.agu.org/fall-meeting).
 Presented our Inter-basin water transfer work.
 [See some photos.](https://simhydro.com/slides/2023-AGU-Photos.html)